cnnlabs/cnn-package-generator/README.md

 A command line tool for generating package templates that will comply with the CNN coding styles and practices.

-This package is in very early stanges and has very limited uses right now.
+This package is in very early stages and has very limited uses right now.

 ## Requirements